 Background information

-Apache Paimon is a unified lake storage that allows you to process data in streaming and batch modes.
-Apache Paimon supports data writing with high throughput and data queries with low latency.
+Apache Paimon is a data lake storage that allows you to process data in streaming and batch modes.
+Apache Paimon supports high-throughput data writing and low-latency data queries.
 Alibaba Cloud Realtime Compute for Apache Flink and the commonly used compute engines such as Spark, Hive, and Trino of the open source big data platform E-MapReduce (EMR) can be integrated with Apache Paimon.
 You can use Apache Paimon to quickly build your own data lake storage service on Hadoop Distributed File System (HDFS) or Object Storage Service (OSS), and integrate Apache Paimon with a compute engine to allow the compute engine to access data in Apache Paimon for data lake analytics.

 Prerequisites

-• A workspace of fully managed Flink is created.
-For more information, see Activate fully managed Flink.
+A Realtime Compute for Apache Flink workspace is created.
+For more information, see Activate Realtime Compute for Apache Flink.

 Step 1: Prepare a data source

-1. Create an ApsaraDB RDS for MySQL instance.
+Create an ApsaraDB RDS for MySQL instance and configure databases.

-The ApsaraDB RDS for MySQL instance and the workspace of fully managed Flink must reside in the same virtual private cloud (VPC).
-If the ApsaraDB RDS for MySQL instance and the workspace of fully managed Flink do not reside in the same VPC, you must establish a connection between them.
+NoteWe recommend that you create an ApsaraDB RDS for MySQL instance in the same virtual private cloud (VPC) as the Realtime Compute for Apache Flink workspace.
+If the ApsaraDB RDS for MySQL instance and the Realtime Compute for Apache Flink workspace do not reside in the same VPC, you must establish a connection between them.
 For more information, see Network connectivity.

 Create a database named orders and create a privileged account or a standard account that has the read and write permissions on the orders database.